-As a result, based on the JCR Social Finance Evaluation Methodology, JCR assigned "s1" for the preliminary evaluation of "Social Impact Evaluation (Use of Proceeds)" and "m1" for the preliminary evaluation of "Management, Operation and Transparency Evaluation."
-Consequently, JCR assigned "Social 1" for the overall "JCR Social Bond Preliminary Evaluation."
+As a result, based on the JCR Social Finance Evaluation Methodology, JCR assigned "s1" for the "Social Impact Evaluation (Use of Proceeds)" and "m1" for the "Management, Operation and Transparency Evaluation."
+Consequently, JCR assigned "Social 1" for the overall "JCR Social Bond Evaluation."
 Detailed evaluation results are discussed in the next chapter.
 The Bonds also fully meet the standards for the requirements of the Social Bond Principles and are consistent with the SDGs Objectives and concrete measures for the SDGs Goals of the Government.